zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-projections.md

 ### Understanding observable map() and mapInto()

-When working with data in a QueryCache the most common operation you'll want to do is reshape all the items in the cache into a format that is better for displaying in the UI.
-Let's look at example that shows how knockout observable versions of `map()` and `mapInto()` can be used to accomplish this and some pitfalls to watch out for.
+When working with data in a QueryCache, the most common operation is to reshape all the items in the cache into a format that is better for displaying in the UI.
+For example, **Knockout** observable versions of the `map()` and `mapInto()` methods can be used to accomplish this.

+ and some pitfalls to watch out for.

-The sample we'll look at will take a QueryCache of `Robot` objects.
-The data model for a `Robot` looks like:
+In the following generated data model will accept a QueryCache of `Robot` objects as a parameter.

 <!-- this is generated so I couldn't put comments in to do an include-section -->
 ```ts